Key takeaways:

 As we’ve explored, the best financial wellness programs focus on enabling employees to properly understand what’s in their control, what opportunities lie ahead, and how to capitalize on those opportunities to improve their circumstances and achieve their financial goals.

-With growing awareness of how financial ups, downs, and unknowns, are affecting their workers, leading businesses are partnering with Payactiv to develop financial wellness programs that address their employees’ financial stress.
+With growing awareness of how financial ups, downs, and unknowns are affecting their workers, leading businesses are partnering with Payactiv to develop financial wellness programs that address their employees’ financial stress.
 Learn more about Payactiv today!

 All content provided on Payactiv.com/financial-learning/ is for informational purposes only.
 Payactiv makes no representations as to the accuracy or completeness of any information on this site or found by following any link from this site.
 Payactiv will not be liable for any errors or omissions in this information nor for the availability of this information.
 Payactiv will not be liable for any losses, injuries, or damages from the display or use of this information.

-© 2024 Payactiv, Inc. All Rights Reserved
+© 2025 Payactiv, Inc. All Rights Reserved

 24 hour support: 1 (877) 937-6966 | [email protected]

-* The Payactiv Visa Prepaid Card is issued by Central Bank of Kansas City, Member FDIC, pursuant to a license from Visa U.S.A.
+* The Payactiv Visa Prepaid Card and the Payactiv Visa Payroll Card are issued by Central Bank of Kansas City, Member FDIC, pursuant to a license from Visa U.S.A.
 Inc. Certain fees, terms, and conditions are associated with the approval, maintenance, and use of the Card.
 You should consult your Cardholder Agreement and the Fee Schedule at payactiv.com/card411.
 If you have questions regarding the Card or such fees, terms, and conditions, you can contact us toll-free at 1-877-747-5862, 24 hours a day, 7 days a week.

-** Central Bank of Kansas City is the issuer of the Payactiv Visa Prepaid Card only and does not administer, endorse, nor is liable for the Payactiv App.
+** Central Bank of Kansas City does not administer, nor is liable for earned wage access.

 Google Play and the Google Play logo are trademarks of Google LLC.